“There is nothing either good or bad, but thinking makes it so.”

 Director Chris Berry also contributed an editorial column on race in our City to the Tallahassee Democrat

-Meanwhile, check out the photo gallery below from our previous production, sponsored by TCC and in celebration of African-american History Month, February 16th at Turner Auditorium at our 2017 production at Goodwood Museum & Gardens!
+.You can also check out the photo gallery below from our previous productions, sponsored by TCC and in celebration of African-American History Month, February 16, 2018 at Turner Auditorium and our 2017 production at Goodwood Museum & Gardens!

 A Town Divided Gallery